Stephen Stills

 STEPHEN STILLS

 Like me, most people would probably first become familiar with Stephen Stills as a part of Crosby, Stills, Nash, & Young.
-When I was young, the supergroup’s songs had already became such an iconic part of our vision of 1970s America that they overshadowed even the large amount success he and the other group members had in other venues.
-However, as I slowly started to piece together which songs reflected the style of which member of the group realized the connection of some of my favorites to other songs such as “For What’s It’s Worth” and “Love the One Your With”, I came to realize I was definitely a huge fan of Stephen Stills above all.
+When I was young, the supergroup’s songs had already became such an iconic part of our vision of 1970s America that they overshadowed even the large amount of success he and the other group members had in other venues.
+However, as I slowly started to piece together which songs reflected the styles of which members of the group, I realized the connections between some of the CSNY songs I liked best and other sixties favorites like “For What’s It’s Worth” and “Love the One Your With”.
+I soon came to recognize that I was definitely a huge fan of Stephen Stills.

-After a wandering military brat childhood (that would influence his musical sensibilities enormously (taking him to places of rich musical heritage like Cuba and Louisiana), he formed the in-house group the Au Go Go Singers where he developed his musical talent and leadership enough to leave and bring Richie Furay along with him to join with a few others to become the powerhouse band known as Buffalo Springfield.
-Most notable of their releases was his summer protest anthem “For What It’s Worth” that captured the feel of the era.
+After a wandering military brat childhood influenced his musical sensibilities enormously by taking him to places of rich musical heritage like Cuba and Louisiana, Stills formed the in-house group the Au Go Go Singers.
+In this setting, he developed his musical talent and leadership enough to leave and bring Richie Furay along with him, joining with a few notable others to become the powerhouse band known as Buffalo Springfield.
+Most significant of their releases was the summer protest anthem “For What It’s Worth” by Stills which captured the feel of the era.

-While the Springfield didn’t rise to the level of fame that Stills and the other hoped, it did establish his place in West Coast scene where he hung out with and played backing to the likes of Joni Mitchell and Judy Collins.
-It was inevitable that he would meet up with David Crosby (of the Byrds) and Graham Nash (of the Hollies) at some point, and the story of their first time harmonizing together and realizing it was something special is well known.
-Their first release was much heralded and things kicked up a notch when he brought in his old band mate Neil Young to add his interesting musical style and guitar ability to their collaboration.
+While the Springfield didn’t rise to the level of fame that Stills and the others had hoped, it did establish his place in West Coast scene where he hung out with and played backing to the likes of Joni Mitchell and Judy Collins.
+It was thus inevitable that he would meet up with David Crosby (of the Byrds) and Graham Nash (of the Hollies) at some point; the story of their first time harmonizing together and realizing it was something special is well known.
+Their first release was much heralded and things kicked up a notch when Stills brought in his old bandmate Neil Young to add an interesting musical style and guitar ability to their collaboration.

 Since their collaboration was always intended to be rather loose as they pursued other interests, Stephen was able to focus on slightly different things like a set of solo albums that eclipsed those of his other bandmates and had huge names lurking in the background (Eric Clapton, Jimi Hendrix, Ringo Starr).

-Soon after he started his other powerhouse collaborative group with Chris Hillman (of the Byrds) and several others.
+Soon after, Stills organized his other powerhouse collaborative group with Chris Hillman (of the Byrds) and several other musicians.
 The debut double album of this multi-talented group known as Manassas was heralded for furthering the development of country rock as it blended Hillman’s interest in bluegrass into the fold of Still’s already established folk rock style.
 Though Manassas wouldn’t continue past a second album, Still’s solo work afterwards would bring in even more of his blues guitar interest as well as sliding towards his rhythmic interest in the emergence of disco and more.